konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 everything went fine.
 If you call the above `mkdir` command again you should get an error message like this:

+    $ mkdir my_first_folder
-    $ mkdir: cannot create directory ‘my_first_folder’: File exists
+    mkdir: cannot create directory ‘my_first_folder’: File exists

-So if a command does not complain you can usually assume everything went as requested.
+So if a command does not complain you can usually assume there was no error.

 ## Manipulating files and folder